 Patients experiencing seizure activity may be recommended for an ambulatory electroencephalogram.
 These extend the length of the recording to increase the likelihood of collecting abnormal brain activity—traditional electroencephalograms last 1-2 hours while ambulatory electroencephalograms record for up to 72 hours.

 Who Performs Electroencephalograms?

 If the electroencephalogram is being performed in a healthcare setting, a doctor usually walks the patient through the steps needed for proper electroencephalogram preparation.
-To prepare for an electroencephalogram, you should you wash your hair the night before the test.
+To prepare for it, you should wash your hair the night before the test.
 Make sure your hair is clean of any products such as hairspray or gels.
 Avoid consuming caffeine 8 hours leading up to the test.
 If you’re scheduled for a sleep electroencephalogram, you may be instructed to limit your sleep the night before the test so it’s easier for you to sleep during the procedure.

 Does EMOTIV Offer Electroencephalogram Solutions?

-Electroencephalogram headset and electroencephalogram cap technology is a component of Brain Computer Interface, or BCI.
+Electroencephalogram headset and electroencephalogram cap technology is a component of Brain-Computer Interface or BCI.
 EMOTIV also offers electroencephalogram software solutions for BCI (EmotivBCI), data acquisition and analysis (EmotivPro), brain visualization (BrainViz), and brain performance tracking (MyEmotiv).
 EMOTIV uses cloud computing for electroencephalogram related security, analytics and data management.